Solopreneur Doesn’t Mean Always Flying Solo

-Buffer is one of those freemium services that can help you schedule your social media posts, so you aren’t just bombarding your followers during your hour or so you allot for social media.
+Buffer is one of those freemium services that can help you schedule your social media posts, so you aren’t just bombarding your followers during your hour you set aside for social media.
 I don’t use the paid version yet, though I’ve considered it.

-I like to use it for sharing articles I find that relate to my target audience.
+I like to use it for sharing articles that relate to my target audience.

-Now, I don’t buffer all of the content I share, because studies have shown it can decrease engagement on social media.
-Instead, I use it only some of the time.
+Now, I don’t buffer all the content I share, because studies have shown it can decrease engagement on social media.
+Instead, I use it only some time.

-I had been spending stupid amounts of time on the task of keyword research and trying to find the right keywords for my target audience.
+I had been spending stupid amounts of time on keyword research and trying to find the right keywords for my target audience.
 I mean we’re talking some days that was all I did.

-LongTail Pro makes the job take far less time with great results.
+LongTail Pro makes the job take far less time with significant results.
 Anything that takes less time is good, right?